zayn22zhang/zaynzhang.github.io/_pages/about.md

 I am a Quantum Science and Technology master’s student at the School of Natural Science, Technical University of Munich (TUM), and Ludwig Maximilian University of Munich (LMU).
 My research interests include quantum information theory, quantum foundations, and tensor networks.

-In quantum foundations, I am interested in quantum thermodynamics and the role of Quantum Resource Theory as a unified framework for characterizing and quantifying physical resources.
+In quantum foundations, I am interested in quantum thermodynamics and the role of Quantum Resource Theory as a unified framework for characterizing and quantifying physical scenario.
 More generally, I am fascinated by the mathematical aspects of quantum theory and the interplay between information, symmetry, and physical laws.

 In quantum information theory, I am particularly interested in multipartite entanglement and its application to quantum networks.
-I am also interested in applying tools such as graph theory, network theory, and tensor networks to study complex quantum systems.
+I am also interested in some mathematical tools such as graph theory, network theory, and tensor networks to explore quantum systems.

-Another area that attracts me is quantum complexity theory, especially its deep connections with theoretical computer science, optimization, and the computational complexity of quantum problems.
+Another area that attracts me is quantum complexity theory and tensor networks, especially its deep connections with theoretical computer science, optimization, and the computational complexity of quantum problems.